On Control Networks Over Finite Lattices: Networks Over Finite Lattices

 where $x(t)=x_1(t)x_2(t)$, and \begin{small}

 \end{small} Then by a construction similar with (\ref{2.1.13}), the ASSR is $x(t+1)=Mu(t)x(t)$, where \begin{small}

 \end{small}

-\end{exa} \begin{rem} Note that one advantage of networks over lattices is that they are composed of basic binary operators so that we may use STP to solve the structure matrix solely from its operator expression, which cannot be done for arbitrary multiple-valued networks.
+\end{example} \begin{remark} Note that one advantage of networks over lattices is that they are composed of basic binary operators so that we may use STP to solve the structure matrix solely from its operator expression, which cannot be done for arbitrary multiple-valued networks.
 The ASSR make the computation and analysis of system (\ref{ev.1.4}) much easier, since it allows one to use existing results in multiple-valued logical networks to investigate the control properties of the system.
-For example, one may consider problems such as controllability and observability of (\ref{1}). \end{rem}
+For example, one may consider problems such as controllability and observability of (\ref{1}). \end{remark}